Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 DNS and WebRTC leaks may be one of the biggest controversies surrounding Turbo VPN.
 It’s been noted by others who have studied and reviewed the app that there are, indeed, data leaks.
 The entire point of a VPN is to encrypt your data.

-Although the DNS leak test site showed several IP addresses in South Korea, which was the server we chose, it also leaked our internet service provider (ISP) and true location.
+The DNS leak test site showed several IP addresses in Germany, but none had our internet service provider (ISP) or true location.

 WebRTC leak test